Hanna Traukova: 2019-2022

 At the 2019 1st Bundesliga, Traukova finished sixth in the all-around and the Eintracht Frankfurt finished seventh.
 She competed at the 2019 World Championships and finished ninety-seventh in the all-around during the qualification round.
 She was not initially granted a spot for the 2020 Olympic Games as Anastasiya Alistratava placed ahead of her.
 However, in July 2021, Traukova received the spot after Alistratava withdrew.

 Traukova won the gold medal in the team event, all-around, vault, and balance beam and the bronze medal on the uneven bars and floor exercise at the 2021 Belarusian Open Cup.
 She then represented Belarus at the 2020 Summer Olympics.
 During the qualification round, she finished seventy-seventh in the all-around with a total score of 46.232.

-In March 2022, Russian and Belarusian athletes were banned from taking part in FIG-sanctioned competitions due to the 2022 Russian invasion of Ukraine.
+In March 2022, Russian and Belarusian athletes, including Traukova, were banned from taking part in FIG-sanctioned competitions due to the 2022 Russian invasion of Ukraine.
+The 2020 Summer Olympics were the final international competition of her career.